Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

 \subsection{One algorithm for all $h$}

 \smoothpe guarantees a refined regret bound against $\bench(\Pi_h)$ for a given $h > 0$.
 Yet choosing the bandwidth in practice seems challenging: since $\bench(\Pi_h)$ is unknown and not monotone in general, there is no a priori way to choose $h$ to minimize the benchmark plus the regret.
 As such, we seek algorithms that can achieve a smoothed regret bound simultaneously for all bandwidths $h$, a guarantee we call \emph{uniformly-smoothed}.
-This is achieved by our next result. \begin{theorem} Fix $\beta \in [0,1]$. \corralexpf (with parameter $\beta$) guarantees
+This is achieved by our next result.